WeisongZhao/rl_positivity_sim/README.md

 Admittedly, the reasonable usage of prior knowledge is a prerequisite for the method to really apply to the biological applications.
 Unreasonable parameters do lead to less-than-ideal results.
 - For example, infinitely increasing the parameter of sparsity will turn the whole picture into zero.
 The loss function will be equal to the `L1 norm`.

 Although it still has its disadvantages (hard to use), I believe that [sparse deconvolution](https://www.researchsquare.com/article/rs-279271/v1) is currently the best and the most effective solution/method.
-Under a broader perspective, this is probably the best generative model for the field of unsupervised learning (including deep or non-deep models).
+Under a broader perspective, this is probably the TOP generative model in the field of unsupervised learning (including deep or non-deep models) for image restoration of fluorescence microscopy.

 All technologies have its boundary, and they are not suitable for using proof by contradiction.
 The successful example is the success, the unsuccessful example only illustrates the boundary of the technology.
 Just as all microscopes are suitable for imaging only a certain range of samples.